Sir Thomas Herbert's House: Architecture

-The part of the house facing Pavement has three main stories, plus cellars and attics.
+The part of the house facing Pavement has three main storeys, plus cellars and attics.
 The ground floor is open and does not retain any original features, and it extends into the link building.
 The first floor is one large parlour, and contains a highly ornate fireplace.
 Its facade is timber framed, with the floors jettied out, while to the side, it is built of brick.
 The section facing onto Lady Peckett's Yard is all timber framed, but with the ground floor largely rebuilt in brick.
 Internally, each floor is now open and without original features.